jbender/rx_nav_ruby/README.md

 Each service has it's own class, which have the class methods enumerated below.
 When appropriate, these methods will return `Concept`s, which are further queryable to retrieve more information about a specific drug. **Question marks indicate optional parameters.**

+Please note that according to the [NLM Terms of Service](http://rxnav.nlm.nih.gov/TermOfService.html), you can will only be able to make **20 requests/second/IP**, so keep that in mind when implementing this project.

 ### [NDF-RT (Class named NDFRT)](https://github.com/jbender/rx_nav_ruby/blob/master/lib/rx_nav/ndfrt.rb)

   * all_records_by_kind